thomasbattram/thesis/meetings/2020-09-11/notes.md

 Some meeting notes

+## Thesis structure

+OK to have boxes in thesis chapters?

+How to add v large tables in thesis that would just be spreadsheets in supplement for papers?

+I guess it's fine to reference figures in one chapter that are from a different chapter?

+__NOTES:__

+Some meeting notes

 ## AOB

 * Heard from potential examiners?
-* OK to have boxes in thesis chapters?
-* How to add v large tables in thesis that would just be spreadsheets in supplement for papers?
+* Guess I can use my PhD money to go to virtual conferences?